HansineeDLN/HansineeDLN/README.md

 Hi there 👋 I'm Nuwani Hansinee

-Undergraduate at SLIIT 🎓 BSc (Hons) in Information Technology - Interactive Med
+Undergraduate at SLIIT 🎓 BSc (Hons) in Information Technology - Interactive Media